adrvnc/smart-brain-front-end/README.md

 **Use High-Quality Images:** Whenever possible, provide high-quality images with clear and well-lit faces for the best results.

 ### Reporting Issues
-If you encounter consistent problems with the facial recognition feature or have specific cases where it fails, please feel free to report any issues in this GitHub repository.
+If you encounter consistent problems with the facial recognition feature or have specific cases where it fails, please report any issues in this GitHub repository.